UKAEA-Edge-Code/EdgeCodeRequirements/MFEM/readme.md

 MFEM only seems to support up to 3 dimensions.
 It does not look like velocity space is supported.

+There is a "miniapp" providing automatic differentiation.
+However, it is not particularly easy to use and is not integrated into the core of MFEM.
+When the miniapps are installed by `spack`, the automatic differentiation headers end up containing broken include paths.
+There are likely better 3rd party library for this.

 There are unit tests but no information on coverage that I can see.
 There do not appear to be integration tests.
 The examples could in principle act as regression tests but they don't appear to be run